Heteroflow/Heteroflow/README.md

 ## Step 1: Create a Heteroflow Graph

-Create a heteroflow object to build a task dependency graph:
+Create a heteroflow object to start a task dependency graph:

 ```cpp
 hf::Heteroflow hf;